jb-1980/react-graphie/README.md

 ## About
 Based on Khan Academy's graphie module, this seeks to implement a simple method to create mathematical type graphs using React.
+Still in early development